-Now we’re okay in the sense that all of our vendors, bar a few, email their invoices anyway, so there’s no printing and scanning that needs to be done.
+Now we’re okay in the sense that all of our vendors, bar a few, email their invoices anyway, so there’s no printing and scanning that need to be done.
 And we do subscribe to services that allow us to send invoices electronically and have them signed electronically.
 So we’ve appropriated those and use those where necessary and come up with a sort of temporary process to allow us to automate the invoicing system.
 It’s not as effective as actual software out there that do the job, but we were okay.
 We’re not seeing any material increase in resource or time, to those areas.”

 Do you see any opportunities?

-”I guess an opportunity for us is that the situation might force potential customers or current customers to really see the value in what we offer and how what we offer it because they now need it, whereas before they’ve not really given it as much thought, and then going forward, they might place more value on that relationship with us.”
+”I guess an opportunity for us is that the situation might force potential customers or current customers to really see the value in what we offer and how good what we offer is because they now need it, whereas before they’ve not really given it as much thought, and then going forward, they might place more value on that relationship with us.”

 How will the new normal look for your company?

 ”For MRN I don’t know if much will change.
 I think once we go back to normal, whenever that is or whatever that becomes, I think we’ll operate as we did before.
 But I would add, MRN already operates in a way where people are allowed flexible working time and people are allowed to work from home as they need to.